bevyengine/bevy-website/release-content/0.14/migration-guides/12550_Use_asyncfn_in_traits_rather_than_BoxedFuture.md

 - Custom implementations of AssetReader, AssetWriter, AssetLoader, AssetSaver and Process should switch to async fn rather than returning a bevy_utils::BoxedFuture.
-- Simultaniously, to use dynamic dispatch on these traits you should instead use dyn ErasedXXX.
+- Simultaneously, to use dynamic dispatch on these traits you should instead use dyn ErasedXXX.